solo-io/supergloo/docs/README.md

-# Documentation for Service Mesh Hub
+# Documentation for Gloo Mesh

-This directory contains sources for the docs hosted at `https://docs.solo.io/service-mesh-hub/latest`.
+This directory contains sources for the docs hosted at `https://docs.solo.io/gloo-mesh/latest`.